 Toyota's contribution will be stretched out over three years to help reach the goal of lighting the Olympic torch.
-Animation of the vehicle can be seen below.

 The SkyDrive concept is a small, one-seated craft flanked on each corner by large propellers, giving the vehicle the appearance of an oversized quadcopter, which it basically is.
 This is different from many other flying car concepts of the moment like AeroMobil's design, which is essentially a road-ready car with wings that unfold to convert the vehicle into a small plane.

 Cartivator says SkyDrive will measure 9.5 feet (2.9 m) long by 4.3 feet (1.3 m) wide by only 3.6 feet (1.1 m ) tall.
 The team is touting it as the world's smallest flying car, apparently considering this to be a key advantage.

 Target top speed will be 93 mph (150 km/h) and steering will be "intuitive," according to an early spec sheet.